Not the board game!

 The CryptO'pinion?

-Mouse Trap is a charming platformer with an incredible variety of different screens - all as difficult as they are quirky and you will always be drawn back for that one-more-go!
-The only negative aspect is the lacking a save-game feature.
-That absolutely baffles me because there are so many levels to plunder (ie, you are forced to replay).
+Mouse Trap is a charming platformer with an incredible variety of different screens - all as difficult as they are quirky, and you will always be drawn back for that one-more-go!
+The only negative aspect is the lack of passwords or a save-game feature.
+Baffling, because there are so many levels to plunder (IE, you are forced to replay).

-Having said that, I have enjoyed Mouse Trap because it's a blimmin' excellent platformer.
-(Nearly) top marks from me!!
+Having said that, I've enjoyed Mouse Trap.
+It's a blimmin' excellent platformer, so (nearly) top marks from me!!

 Delete